 Early in 2010, rather than continuing to wait on Synapse, Josh decided to move forward alone and sell all the shorts directly to customers via his website.
 There were five shorts discs available; disc one had Stryker's War, disc two had The Blind Waiter & Oedipus Rex, disc three had Holding It, disc four had Acting And Reacting & The Final Round, and disc five had Cleveland Smith Bounty Hunter, The Case of the Topanga Pearl, Super Student, and Public Enemy Revisited.

 Each short had it's original untampered musical score, and all five DVDs came with printed disc artwork (as shown above) in blank paper slipcases.
 To buy everything cost $60 plus postage, although it was well worth the price with all the profits going directly to the shorts' creator, as well as the fantastic quality of the telecine transfers.
 Josh would also autograph the discs free of charge if you asked him.
-Unfortunately in 2016, Josh decided to discontinue selling DVDs though his website, and it's unknown if Josh will re-start or make additional titles available in the future, so currently they are unavailable to buy.
+Unfortunately in 2016, Josh decided to discontinue selling DVDs though his website, and they remained unavailable to until they were re-released in June 2018 by Super8Shorts.com, as detailed further down.

 Synapse Films released Intruder in the US on December 13, 2011.
 This two-disc Blu-ray & DVD combo set also included the Super-8 short prototype Nightcrew, or at least some of it.
 Scott lost his only Super-8 print of the film around 1980, unfortunately.
 He would take it along to parties with a projector and show it, but it got lost, which made him so mad as you might expect.
 He still had some omitted footage, 6m 47s of which is presented here, edited into as coherent a narrative as is possible.
 It's not the whole story, but it will give you a flavour of the full version.